Temple B'nai Israel (Oklahoma City)

-Temple B'nai Israel is a Reform Jewish congregation located in Oklahoma City, and is the oldest active Jewish synagogue in Oklahoma.
+Temple B'nai Israel is a Reform Jewish congregation and synagogue located at 4901 North Pennsylvania, Oklahoma City, Oklahoma, in the United States.
+The congregation is the oldest active Jewish congregation in Oklahoma.

 History

-Nineteenth Century
+Early years

 Jewish people were present in Oklahoma City since its founding in 1889 with the first minyan for High Holy Day services being held in 1890, but no formal synagogue was known to be formed for another 13 years, however, in 1901 the Hebrew Cemetery Association of Oklahoma City was incorporated with land being purchased at the Fairlawn Cemetery.

-Early 20th century

-The congregation was founded in May 1903 (one year before the founding of Emmanuel Synagogue, first affiliated with the Orthodox movement, later starting in 1946 with the Conservative movement))but it met at St. Luke's Methodist church and other local churches until it constructed its own building in 1907.
+The congregation was founded in May 1903 (one year before the founding of Emmanuel Synagogue, first affiliated with the Orthodox movement, later starting in 1946 with the Conservative movement)) but it met at St. Luke's Methodist Church and other local churches until it constructed its own building in 1907.
 This building was located at 50 Broadway Circle and was dedicated on January 17, 1908 (only about 2 months after Oklahoma became a state).

 For the congregation's first high holiday services in 1903, the service was led by a student rabbi from the Reform movement's Hebrew Union College in Cincinnati, Harry Friedman, while regular Shabbat services were led by Gus Paul (the city attorney of Oklahoma City).
 The following year, the congregation hired its first full-time rabbi, Arthur Lewisohn (also a student at HUC), but his tenure was short, and by November he had to leave the position due to his health.
 He did a few months later in March 1905 at the age of 23.
 Lewisohn's death did not stop the congregation from holding its first confirmation service for six graduates, said at the time to be the first Jewish confirmation services held in the Oklahoma and Indian territories.

 The congregation called its longest-serving rabbi, Joseph Blatt in 1906 who served until 1946.
 Rabbi Blatt is remembered for his classical reform approach, interfaith efforts (including guest speaking at many churches in Oklahoma City), but also for his strident defense of the Jewish community in the face of anti-semitic accusations by the Guthrie Daily Leader newspaper (accusations that the state capitol's move from Guthrie to Oklahoma City was inappropriately orchestrated by a group of prominent Jewish businessmen in Oklahoma City).
 Rabbi Blatt responded that the newspaper's claims were slanderous and that they were a “a disgrace to the civilization of our state.”

 Rabbi Blatt was also remembered for his work in helping to organize congregations in Tulsa, Enid, Shawnee and Ardmore, at times even serving as a kind of circuit preacher of sorts, as well as his opposition towards Zionism, as recalled by his successor Rabbi Levinson: (he was) "staunchly opposed to Jewish nationalism and died broken-hearted (in 1946) in the thought that the Reform movement had made peace with political Zionism."
 He was even described as being a "bitter anti-zionist" by Rabbi Randall Falk of Tulsa.